bredelings/BAli-Phy/TODO/dNdSWorkflow.md

     `--selection-prior`, defaulting to 0.5 to match maintained bindings, and print the chosen value.
     Also summarize the ordinary branch fields and link each partition to available ranked `posSelection`, `foreground-posSelection`, `dNdS`, and `foreground-dNdS` views.
-Extend `tests/scripts/test_bp_analyze_properties.py` for one partition, multiple partitions, missing property streams, branch evidence, and non-equal prior odds.
+Extend `tests/scripts/test_bp_summarize_properties.py` for one partition, multiple partitions, missing property streams, branch evidence, and non-equal prior odds.

 11. **Document the complete beginner workflow.**
     Update `doc/README.itex.xml` and `doc/Tutorial.tut.xml` with concrete M0, `M2a_test`,
     `M8a_test(n=10)`, `Branch_test`, and `BranchSite` examples.
 Include
-    `--set write-properties=true`, multiple chains, `bp-analyze`, a selected reference sequence, and a fixed foreground-labeled topology where required.
+    `--set write-properties=true`, multiple chains, `bp-summarize`, a selected reference sequence, and a fixed foreground-labeled topology where required.
 Explain the M8a rather than M7 null, posterior probability versus Bayes factor, unconditional site probabilities, one-based display versus zero-based stored coordinates, and branch heterogeneity versus `omega_foreground > 1`.